A message about Griboyedov's biography. The creative and life path of Alexander Sergeevich Griboyedov. Origin and early years

 Arrest

-In September 1826 he returned to the service in Tiflis and continued his diplomatic activities; took part in the conclusion of the Turkmanchay peace treaty (1828), which was beneficial for Russia, and delivered its text to St. Petersburg.
-Appointed as Resident Minister (Ambassador) to Iran; on the way to his destination, he again spent several months in Tiflis and married there on August 22 (September 3), 1828, Princess Nina Chavchavadze, with whom he happened to live only a few weeks.
+In September 1826 he returned to service in Tiflis and continued his diplomatic activities; took part in the conclusion of the Turkmanchay Peace Treaty (1828), beneficial for Russia, and delivered its text to St. Petersburg.
+Appointed as Resident Minister (Ambassador) to Iran; On the way to his destination, he again spent several months in Tiflis and married there on August 22 (September 3), 1828, Princess Nina Chavchavadze, with whom he only lived for a few weeks.

 Death in Persia

-Foreign embassies were located not in the capital, but in Tabriz, at the court of Prince Abbas-Mirza, but soon after arriving in Persia, the mission went to introduce itself to Feth Ali Shah in Tehran.
-During this visit, Griboyedov died: on January 30, 1829 (6 Shaaban 1244 AH), a crowd of thousands of religious fanatics killed everyone in the embassy, except for the secretary Ivan Sergeevich Maltsov.
+Foreign embassies were not located in the capital, but in Tabriz, at the court of Prince Abbas Mirza, but soon after arriving in Persia, the mission went to present itself to Feth Ali Shah in Tehran.
+During this visit, Griboyedov died: on January 30, 1829 (6 Sha'ban 1244 AH), a crowd of thousands of religious fanatics killed everyone in the embassy, except for the secretary Ivan Sergeevich Maltsov.

 Riza-Kuli writes that Griboyedov was killed with 37 comrades, and 80 people from the crowd were killed.
-His body was so mutilated that he was identified only by a trace on his left hand, obtained in the famous duel with Yakubovich.
+His body was so mutilated that he was identified only by a mark on his left hand, received in the famous duel with Yakubovich.

-Griboyedov's body was taken to Tiflis and buried on Mount Mtatsminda in a grotto at the Church of St. David.
+Griboedov's body was taken to Tiflis and buried on Mount Mtatsminda in a grotto at the Church of St. David.
 In the summer of 1829, Alexander Pushkin visited the grave.
-Pushkin also wrote in Journey to Arzrum that he met a cart with the body of Griboyedov on a mountain pass in Armenia, later called Pushkin.
+Pushkin also wrote in “Travel to Arzrum” that he met a cart with the body of Griboyedov at a mountain pass in Armenia, later called Pushkinsky.

-The Shah of Persia sent his grandson to Petersburg to settle the diplomatic scandal.
-In compensation for the spilled blood, he brought rich gifts to Nicholas I, among them was the Shah diamond.
-Once this magnificent diamond, framed by many rubies and emeralds, adorned the throne of the Great Mughals.
-Now it shines in the collection of the Moscow Kremlin Diamond Fund.
+The Persian Shah sent his grandson to St. Petersburg to resolve the diplomatic scandal.
+To compensate for the blood shed, he brought rich gifts to Nicholas I, including the Shah diamond.
+This magnificent diamond, framed with many rubies and emeralds, once adorned the throne of the Great Mughals.
+Now it shines in the collection of the Diamond Fund of the Moscow Kremlin.

-On the grave of Alexander Griboyedov, his widow, Nina Chavchavadze, erected a monument with the inscription: “Your mind and deeds are immortal in Russian memory, but why did my love survive you!”.
+At the grave of Alexander Griboedov, his widow, Nina Chavchavadze, erected a monument with the inscription: “Your mind and deeds are immortal in Russian memory, but why did my love survive you!”.

 Creation

-In 1817, Griboyedov's comedy "Student" was published.
+In 1817, Griboyedov’s comedy “Student” was published.
 According to contemporaries, Katenin took a small part in it, but rather his role in creating the comedy was limited to editing.
-The work has a polemical character, directed against the "younger Karamzinists", parodying their works, a type of artist of sentimentalism.
+The work is polemical in nature, directed against the “younger Karamzinists,” parodying their works, a type of artist of sentimentalism.
 The main point of criticism is the lack of realism.

-Parodying techniques: introducing texts into everyday contexts, exaggerated use of periphrasticity (all concepts in comedy are given descriptively, nothing is named directly).
-In the center of the work is the bearer of the classic consciousness (Benevolsky).
-All knowledge about life is gleaned by him from books, all events are perceived through the experience of reading.
-Saying "I saw it, I know it" means "I read it".
-The hero seeks to act out book stories, life seems uninteresting to him.
-The deprivation of a real sense of reality later Griboedov will repeat in "Woe from Wit" - this is a feature of Chatsky.
+Techniques of parody: introducing texts into everyday context, exaggerated use of periphrasticism (all concepts in comedy are given descriptively, nothing is directly named).
+At the center of the work is a bearer of classicist consciousness (Benevolsky).
+All knowledge about life is gleaned from books, all events are perceived through the experience of reading.
+Saying “I saw it, I know it” means “I read it.”
+The hero strives to act out book stories; life seems uninteresting to him.
+Griboyedov will later repeat the lack of a real sense of reality in “Woe from Wit” - this is a trait of Chatsky.

-What was written before “Woe from Wit” is still very immature or created in collaboration with more experienced writers at that time (Katenin, Shakhovskoy, Zhandre, Vyazemsky); conceived after "Woe from Wit" - either not written at all (the tragedy about Prince Vladimir the Great), or not brought further than rough sketches (the tragedy about the princes Vladimir Monomakh and Fyodor Ryazansky), or written, but due to a number of circumstances it is not known modern science.
-Of Griboyedov's later experiments, the most notable are the dramatic scenes "1812", "Georgian Night", "Rodamist and Zenobia". special attention the author's artistic and documentary works (essays, diaries, epistolary) also deserve it.
+What was written before “Woe from Wit” was still very immature or was created in collaboration with more experienced writers at that time (Katenin, Shakhovskoy, Zhandre, Vyazemsky); conceived after “Woe from Wit” - either was not written at all (the tragedy about Prince Vladimir the Great), or was not completed beyond rough drafts (the tragedy about Princes Vladimir Monomakh and Fyodor Ryazansky), or was written, but due to a number of circumstances is not known modern science.
+Of Griboyedov’s later experiments, the most notable are the dramatic scenes “1812”, “Georgian Night”, “Rodamist and Zenobia”.
+Special attention The author’s artistic and documentary works (essays, diaries, epistolary) also deserve recognition.

-Although world fame came to Griboyedov thanks to only one book, he should not be considered a “literary one-thinker” who exhausted his creative forces in his work on “Woe from Wit”.
-A reconstructive analysis of the playwright's artistic intentions allows us to see in him the talent of the creator of a truly high tragedy worthy of William Shakespeare, and literary prose testifies to the productive development of Griboyedov as an original author of literary "travels".
+Although world fame came to Griboyedov thanks to only one book, he should not be considered a “literary one-liner” who exhausted his creative powers while working on “Woe from Wit.”
+A reconstructive analysis of the playwright’s artistic intentions allows us to see in him the talent of the creator of a truly high tragedy worthy of William Shakespeare, and the writer’s prose testifies to the productive development of Griboyedov as an original author of literary “travels”.

 "Woe from Wit"

-The comedy in verse "Woe from Wit" was conceived in St. Petersburg around 1816 and completed in Tiflis in 1824 (final edition - an authorized list left in St. Petersburg with Bulgarin - 1828).
-In Russia, it is included in school curriculum Grade 9 (in Soviet times - in grade 8).
+The comedy in verse "Woe from Wit" was conceived in St. Petersburg around 1816 and completed in Tiflis in 1824 (the final edition - an authorized list left in St. Petersburg with Bulgarin - 1828).
+In Russia it is included in school curriculum 9th grade (in Soviet times - in 8th grade).

-The comedy "Woe from Wit" is the pinnacle of Russian dramaturgy and poetry.
-The bright aphoristic style contributed to the fact that she was all "dispersed into quotes."
+The comedy “Woe from Wit” is the pinnacle of Russian drama and poetry.
+The bright aphoristic style contributed to the fact that she was all “dispersed into quotes.”

-“Never has a nation been so scourged, never has a country been dragged so in the mud, never has so much rude abuse been thrown into the face of the public, and, however, never achieved more complete success"(P. Chaadaev.
-"Apology of a madman").
+“Never has any people been so scourged, never has any country been dragged so much in the mud, never has so much crude abuse been thrown into the public’s face, and yet never has more been achieved complete success"(P. Chaadaev.
+“Apology for a Madman”).

 Musical works

-The few musical works written by Griboyedov possessed excellent harmony, harmony and conciseness.
-He is the author of several piano pieces, among which two waltzes for piano are the most famous.
-Some works, including the piano sonata, Griboyedov's most serious piece of music, have not reached us.
+The few musical works written by Griboyedov had excellent harmony, harmony and conciseness.
+He is the author of several piano pieces, among which the most famous are two waltzes for piano.
+Some works, including the piano sonata - Griboedov's most serious musical work, have not reached us.
 Waltz in E minor of his composition is considered the first Russian waltz that has survived to this day.
-According to the memoirs of his contemporaries, Griboedov was a remarkable pianist, his playing was distinguished by genuine artistry.
+According to the memoirs of contemporaries, Griboyedov was a wonderful pianist, his playing was distinguished by genuine artistry.

 Other